scheingraber/vimdows-ng/README.md

 - _a_ and _A_ to append at cursor / end of line.
 - _0_ goes to first character in line.
 - _C_ and _D_ to change / delete rest of line.
+- _J_ to move next line to end of this line.
 - _gg_ and _G_ to go to beginning/end of document.
 - _5G_, _32G_ to go to a specific line.
 - _gt_ and _gT_ to go to next/previous tab.